Spazcool/Spazcool.github.io/README.md

 ## Getting Started

-Just hop on over to the site [site](http://www.spazcool.com/nasa-quiz) & take a gander
+Just hop on over to the site [site](http://www.spazcool.com/nasa-quiz) & take a gander.

 ### Prerequisites